-- Shop like you’re shopping for a new car.
+- Shop like you would shopping for a new car.
 Aircraft manufacturers don’t sell units in the massive quantities like car companies do.
-That means you should expect a similar level of courtesy, service, and support.
+That means you should expect a similar (or better) level of courtesy, service, and support.
 Walk away if you don’t.

-- What type of engine can you get?
-This has to be really thought about, because – of all the components on your PPC – this constitutes 50+% of the cost, and is what YOU will likely have to live with for the life of the aircraft.
-The manufacturer might fold shop, but the aircraft and that engine will still be sitting in you trailer.
+- What type of engine do you want?
+This has to be really thought about, because – of all the components on your PPC, this constitutes as much as 50+% of the aircraft’s cost, and it is what YOU will have to live with and maintain for the life of the aircraft.
+The aircraft manufacturer might fold shop and the frame may be solid, but that engine will still need to be managed and maintained very year.
 When we talk to PPC owners and ask what they their biggest complaint is about owning a specific PPC, it is nearly 100% related to the engine in some way.
 We don’t think anyone makes a bad engine, per se, but each one has its quirks.

 - Visit a PPC fly-in… talk to owners, and take a look at the units that have been flying for a couple of years.
 Some units may look good rolling off the floor, but they might experience wear, fatigue, and need maintenance/repair/replacements sooner than you expected.